wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 There is no guarantee of a traffic ticket reduction in Wisconsin.
 It is the product of negotiations between the defendant and the prosecutor at the initial court appearance.
 However, there is a chance of a payment plan, provided the defendant appears in person to sign an official agreement.

 The process of dismissing a speeding ticket in Wisconsin is the same as other types of traffic violation tickets.
-Either fight it in the court of law or negotiate a dismissal at the initial appearance.
+Offenders may either fight it in court or negotiate a dismissal at the initial appearance.
 Other reasons that the court may dismiss a ticket are as follows:

 • If there are significant inconsistencies in the details of the ticket